|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Built by Douglas.
 Delivered to the U. S. Army Air Force (USAAF) as A-20A Havoc serial number 40-173.
 Disassembled and shipped overseas to Australia and reassembled.

-gunner swam safely to shore and were returned to base.
+The crew swam ashore and were returned to duty.

 Michael Claringbould adds:

 "The U. S. loss report writes off this aircraft on 23 April 1943, but in fact it was lost the day before, on 22 April 1943 (it is very common to see a one-day lag in US loss reports.)
 John Kelly's diary, which implies that 40-173 was on a test flight is correct.
 The ship was being tested after its engine problems of 21 April.
 John Kelly's diary, which implies that 40-173 was not returning from a mission, but perhaps from a training or test flight is correct the ship was being tested after its engine problems of 21 April ."

 USAF Serial Number Search Results - A-20A Havoc 40-173

 Michael McFadyen's Scuba Diving Web Site - A-20 Havoc

 Wrecks & Reefs Port Moresby, Papua New Guinea (1994) pages 231-235 mentions this loss and includes photos

 Alamy "Diver And Airplane Wreck" May 25, 2008 (photos)